josephten/drug-effect-on-virus-population/README.md

 ```
 ### Results/findings

-Based on the analysis, we found the following:
+Based on the analysis, I found the following:

-- the treatment drugs actually increase the virus particles by 1060% on average which is a huge amount.
+- The treatment drugs actually increase the virus particles by 1060% on average which is a huge amount.

-- the no treatment drugs actually increased the amount of virus particles in the body aswell by also about 1000% on average.
+- The no treatment drugs actually increased the amount of virus particles in the body aswell by also about 1000% on average.

-- the virus seems to also spread about the same rate on both the drug and no treatment drugs, this is after around 150 hours for both.
+- The virus seems to also spread about the same rate on both the drug and no treatment drugs, this is after around 150 hours for both.

-So from this data the null hypothsis sees to be true, that is there is little evidence to suggest that there is a statistical significance between using the treatment drugs or not on the virus particle population.
+So from this data the null hypothsis seems to be true, that is there is little evidence to suggest that there is a statistical significance between using the treatment drugs or not on the virus particle population.

 ### Recommendations

-As the treatment drugs seem to have very little effect on the amount of virus particles we may need to create a new drug.
+As the treatment drugs seem to have very little effect on the amount of virus particles we need to create a new drug.

 ### Limitations